Steve Vai: 2020–present

 On December 1, 2021, Steve Vai announced the release of his tenth studio album, entitled Inviolate, alongside its lead single "Little Pretty".
 The album was released on January 28, 2022.
 Upon release, it debuted at No. 1 on the Current Hard Rock Albums chart (his first No. 1 album), No. 8 on Top Hard Rock Albums, and No. 40 on Top Album Sales.
 To support the album, Vai embarked upon a 54-date American tour of the same name.
 In 2021, Vai was also featured on a track called "Lost Children of the Universe" on the latest album by Star One, a project led by Arjen Anthony Lucassen.

 In 2022, Vai was featured on Polyphia's track "Ego Death".

 On November 10, 2022, Vai announced his latest album, Vai/Gash, alongside its lead single "In The Wind".
 Vai and singer Johnny "Gash" Sombrotto had recorded the album in 1991, but it remained unpublished after Sombrotto's death in a motorcycle accident on September 7, 1998.
 Vai and Sombrotto had bonded over a shared love of motorcycles.
 The album cover features a photo of Sombretto, showing the extensive burn scars he sustained in a 1977 motorcycle crash.
 The album released on January 27, 2023.

 Having previously covered her composition, "Mullach a tSí" for The Story of Light in 2012 and performing together in Vicar Street in Dublin, Vai collaborated with Pádraigín Ní Uallacháin for the title track of her 2023 album, Seven Daughters of the Sea.

 In early 2024, Vai, Satriani, and Eric Johnson embarked on a limited-run "Reunion" tour of the original G3 lineup.
 Subsequently, Vai and Satriani continued touring as a double-bill.
 After more than 50 years of professional and personal friendship, the pair wrote and recorded their first single "The Sea Of Emotion, Pt.1", released on March 29, 2024.

 In September 2024, Vai joined Adrian Belew, Tony Levin and Tool drummer Danny Carey on a three-month tour of North America called "Beat".
 A reinterpretation of the 1980s King Crimson albums Discipline, Beat and Three of a Perfect Pair.
-The band continued to tour Latin America and Japan through the Spring of 2025.
+The band continued to tour Latin America and Japan through the Spring of 2025 and Europe in 2026.

-In 2025, Vai announced a European tour with Joe Satriani, scheduled for the summer.
+In 2025, Vai announced a European tour with Joe Satriani as SATCHVAI, scheduled for the summer.
 In an interview, he discussed preparations for the tour, as well as his latest projects.
+Animals as Leaders will support their 2026 North American tour.